intel/intel-extension-for-pytorch/README.md

 From IPEX 1.8.0, compiling PyTorch from source is not required.
 If you still want to compile PyTorch, please follow instructions [here](https://github.com/pytorch/pytorch#installation).
 Please make sure to checkout the correct PyTorch version according to the table above.

+**Note:** Compiling with gcc 7 on some environments, like CentOS 7, may fail.
+Please use GCC >= 8 to compile.

 ```bash
 git clone --recursive https://github.com/intel/intel-extension-for-pytorch
 cd intel-extension-for-pytorch